Service charges

 What is a service charge?

-A service or estate charge is the amount you pay for the delivery of services in communal areas.
+A service charge or estate charge is the amount you pay for the delivery of services in communal areas.
 This may include things like cleaning, lighting, secure door entry, grounds maintenance, and the cost of managing these.

 For example, if you live in a flat, then the cost of maintaining any shared areas, such as corridors, stairs, or a shared garden will be covered by service charges.
+The amount charged depends on the services provided to your home and wider scheme.

-Why do service charges increase?
+Why do service charges sometimes increase?

 When will I hear about my service charges for this year?